Blinstrubs is the old Lithuanian noble family of Scandinavian origin, known in Lithuania since 1570’s.

-In 1643 Caspars grandson Samuel Mosis married wealthy widow Anna Žaltytė Parčevskienė and moved to Kulva estate in Aukštaitija region.
+In 1643 Caspars grandson Samuel Mosis married wealthy widow Anna Žaltytė Parčevskienė and moved to Kulva manor in Aukštaitija region.
 In that way the only Blinstrubs branch in Aukštaitija has formed.
-Later Blinstrub’s patrimonies were Pašaltuonis (Eržvilkas parish), Vizgirdiszki (Viduklė parish), Kulva (Kulva parish), Puzy-Legotiszki (Nemakščiai parish), Gabšiai-Gabšiškiai-Pakluonė (Raseiniai parish), Ugionys (Betygala parish), Czechov (Ariogala parish).
+Later Blinstrub’s patrimonies were Pašaltuonis (Eržvilkas parish), Wizgirdiszki (Viduklė parish), Kulva (Kulva parish), Puzy-Legotiszki (Nemakščiai parish), Gabšiai-Gabšiškiai-Pakluonė (Raseiniai parish), Ugionys (Betygala parish), Czechov (Ariogala parish).
 In the XVII-XVIII centuries, Blinstrub’s habitats geographically slightly expanded.
 In Samogitia’s Viduklė, Nemakščiai, Raseiniai, Varniai, Adakavas parishes, new patrimonies has appeared – Macaliai, Pabalčiai, Daujotėliai, Urniežiai.
-In Aukštaitija’s Pagiriai, Siesikiai, Dapšioniai parishes – Karpiai, Šiliūnai, Dapšioniai estates.
+In Aukštaitija’s Pagiriai, Siesikiai, Dapšioniai parishes – Karpiai, Šiliūnai, Dapšioniai manors.
 In 18-19th. centuries Blinstrubs began to move away from their patrimonies.
 The branch of Aukštaitija spread towards Jonava, Labūnava, Siesikiai, Vepriai directions.
 Samogitia branch spread towards Telšiai, Šiauliai, Tauragė districts.
 However, knowing that in 17th.-19th. centuries Blinstrubs had large families, geographical expansion has remained relatively low.
-In 1888 began another Blinstrubs migration trend, which over time formed the second largest Blinstrubs community – emigration to the United States. ccording to 1930 US Census data, the first Blinstrub immigrant to the US in 1888 became Vytautas (Withold) Blinstrubas.
+In 1888 began another Blinstrubs migration trend, which over time formed the second largest Blinstrubs community – emigration to the United States. ccording to 1930 US Census data, the first Blinstrub immigrant to the US in 1888 became Vytautas (Witold) Blinstrubas.

 If rely on a legend, our family to Lithuania arrived from Denmark.
 For this could be true tells one small Danish town name – Blenstrup.
 In Denmark many towns or villages have such endings as -trup or -trop, and even some Danish have family names ending -trup, so chances that Blinstrubs came from Denmark are really considerable.
 A progenitor of the family was probably a person who derived from some place in Danmark and used in his surname as name of his patrimony or village (see an example below).